Jothin-kumar/discord-bot/README.md

 Built for using in [Jothin Kumar's Discord server](https://joth.in/dc).
 Open source and free for anyone to use.

-Currently, the bot is in development and only has moderation commands.
+Currently, the bot is in development and only has moderation commands and welcomes new users.
 GitHub integration and other features will be added soon.

 ## Configuration